 Trade Name: How Your Business is Recognized in the Marketplace

-The trade name (or DBA name) is the name your business uses in commerce—how your customers and clients recognize your brand.
-For example, if your corporate name is “XYZ Enterprises, Inc.” but you operate under the name “XYZ Consulting,” “XYZ Consulting” is your trade name.
+The trade name, or DBA name, is the name your business uses in commerce.
+It is how customers and clients recognize your brand.
+For example, if your corporate name is “XYZ Enterprises, Inc.” but you operate under the name “XYZ Consulting,” then “XYZ Consulting” is your trade name.

 Unlike the corporate name, which is registered with the state, the trade name is primarily governed by trademark law.
 Trademark law protects the use of names, logos, and other identifiers that distinguish your goods or services in the marketplace.
-This means that even if your state has accepted your corporate name, you may still face restrictions on your ability to use a trade name if another business holds the trademark for that name.
+Even if your state accepts your corporate name, you may still face trade name restrictions.
+Another business may hold the trademark for that name.

 Key Differences Between Corporate and Trade Names